Game Day Drams Under $30

 Sweet & Rich

 Larceny Small Batch is a brand extension of Heaven Hill's Old Fitzgerald line.
 According to their story, back in the day, John E. Fitzgerald used his privilege of holding the keys to Pappy Van Winkle's bonded warehouse, where the Old Fitzgerald bourbons were kept, to steal the best casks for himself.
 These became known as the "Fitzgerald Barrels."
 Larceny is a wheated straight bourbon made from a blend of selected barrels made in honor of this legend.
 It bears no-age statement and is bottled at 92 proof.
+Note: Packaging update in summer 2024 to feature the key and keyhole as well as the wheated bourbon mash bill.

 • 3